cardiacvision/optimap/README.md

 ## Installation

-`optimap` is available for macOS, Windows and Linux, see the [Getting Started](https://cardiacvision.github.io/optimap/main/chapters/getting_started/) guide for more information.
+`optimap` supports macOS, Windows, and Linux.
+See the [Getting Started](https://cardiacvision.github.io/optimap/main/chapters/getting_started/) guide for more information.

 You can install `optimap` using [pip](https://packaging.python.org/en/latest/tutorials/installing-packages/):